AdaCore/gnatstudio/docs/users_guide/remote.rst

 between the local machine and the remote server.

 All your project's dependencies must reside in a path defined here.
 You retrieve those paths by using :command:`gnat list -v -Pyour_project`.
-In particular, the path to the GNAT run-time (:file:`adainclude` directory) needs to be mapped so that code completion and source navigation work properly on run-time entities.

 To add a new path, click on the :guilabel:`+` button and enter the corresponding local and remote paths.